tharinduwso2telco/sandbox-service/token-pool-service/README.md

 Locations to where the logging messages should be displayed or written

 -- type:
-⋅⋅⋅Console / File⋅⋅
+Console / File

 -- threshold:
-⋅⋅⋅The lowest level of events to print to the console/ write to the file.⋅⋅
+The lowest level of events to print to the console/ write to the file.

 -- timeZone:
-⋅⋅⋅The time zone to which event timestamps will be converted.⋅⋅
+The time zone to which event timestamps will be converted.

 -- target:
-⋅⋅⋅The name of the standard stream to which events will be written.⋅⋅ ⋅⋅⋅Can be stdout or stderr.
+The name of the standard stream to which events will be written.
+Can be stdout or stderr.

 -- currentLogFilename:
-⋅⋅⋅The filename where current events are logged.⋅⋅
+The filename where current events are logged.

 -- archive:
-⋅⋅⋅Whether or not to archive old events in separate files.⋅⋅
+Whether or not to archive old events in separate files.

 -- archivedLogFilenamePattern:
-⋅⋅⋅Required if archive is true.The filename pattern for archived files.%d is replaced with the date in yyyy-MM-dd format, and the fact that it ends 	 with.gz indicates the file will be gzipped as it’s archived.⋅⋅
-⋅⋅⋅Likewise, filename patterns which end in .zip will be filled as they are archived.⋅⋅
+Required if archive is true.The filename pattern for archived files.%d is replaced with the date in yyyy-MM-dd format, and the fact that it ends with.gz indicates the file will be gzipped as it’s archived.Likewise, filename patterns which end in .zip will be filled as they are archived.

 -- archivedFileCount:
-⋅⋅⋅The number of archived files to keep.⋅⋅
+The number of archived files to keep.
-⋅⋅⋅Must be between 1 and 50.⋅⋅
+Must be between 1 and 50.

 -- logFormat:
-⋅⋅⋅Logback pattern with which events will be formatted.⋅⋅
+Logback pattern with which events will be formatted.

 #### 2.3.4 Others:

 - waitingTimeForToken:
-⋅⋅⋅Maximum waiting time to obtain a token from the pool in milliseconds.⋅⋅ ⋅⋅⋅Default value is 200 ms⋅⋅
+Maximum waiting time to obtain a token from the pool in milliseconds.
+Default value is 200 ms

 - retryAttempt:
-⋅⋅⋅Number of attempts for getting a valid token ⋅⋅
+Number of attempts for getting a valid token

 - isMaster: true #server mode (master/slave)
-⋅⋅⋅This is a master instance which has both read & write operations with DB.⋅⋅ ⋅⋅⋅It can be changed false so that it will be slave instance with read only permission.⋅⋅
+This is a master instance which has both read & write operations with DB.
+It can be changed false so that it will be slave instance with read only permission.

 - tokenReadretrAttempts:
-⋅⋅⋅Number of retry attempts for waiting to get valid token⋅⋅ ⋅⋅⋅Used only in slave mode⋅⋅
+Number of retry attempts for waiting to get valid token Used only in slave mode

 - tokenReadretrAfter:
-⋅⋅⋅Number of ms read db for valid token ,default is 1 min⋅⋅ ⋅⋅⋅Used only in slave mode⋅⋅
+Number of ms read db for valid token ,default is 1 min.
+Used only in slave mode

 - refreshWakeUpLeadTime:
-⋅⋅⋅The lead time to trigger Token refresh process  before its default validity period expires⋅⋅ ⋅⋅⋅Default value is 5000 ms⋅⋅
+The lead time to trigger Token refresh process  before its default validity period expires Default value is 5000 ms

 ## 4. Build the Service